aurelia/framework/doc/article/en-US/cheat-sheet.md

 * `@useView(path)` - Specifies a different view to use.
 * `@noView()` - Indicates that this custom element does not have a view and that the author intends for the element to handle its own rendering internally.
 * `@inlineView(markup, dependencies?)` - Allows the developer to provide a string that will be compiled into the view.
-* `@containerless()` - Causes the element's view to be rendered without the custom element container wrapping it.
-This cannot be used in conjunction with `@sync` or `@useShadowDOM`.
-It also cannot be uses with surrogate behaviors.
 * `@useShadowDOM()` - Causes the view to be rendered in the ShadowDOM.
 When an element is rendered to ShadowDOM, a special `DOMBoundary` instance can optionally be injected into the constructor.
 This represents the shadow root.
+* `@containerless()` - Causes the element's view to be rendered without the custom element container wrapping it.
+This cannot be used in conjunction with `@child`, `@children` or `@useShadowDOM` decorators.
+It also cannot be uses with surrogate behaviors.
+Use sparingly.

 ### SVG Elements